morrissey466/bootcamp_homework/week_1/analysis.md

 ### Analysis of Outcomes Based on Launch Date

 ##### The launch date of goals are broken down into the month of launch to determine if there is seasonality.
 Product categories and sub-categories are taken into consideration, as different products may have different seasonality effects.
-For example, a play may have a better success in the warmer months when people are traveling, while a new gadget or product may have more success around the holidays while people are buying presents.
+For example, a play may have better success in the warmer months when people are traveling, while a new gadget or product may have more success around the holidays while people are buying presents.
 Possible challenges would be the actual launch date itself.
-Different product types have different timelines, and the launch date might not be the best indicator.
+Different product types have different timelines, and the launch date might not be the best indicator when comparing all the categories of products.

 ### Analysis of Outcomes Based on Goals

-##### Goals will be broken down into 11 categories based off the goal amount.
+##### Goals are broken down into 11 categories based off the goal amount.
 Analysis will then be done to detrime which categories are more successful.
-Successful, failed, and cancelled goals will be broked down into percentages for analysis.
+Successful, failed, and cancelled goals are broken down into percentages for analysis.
 A challenge to this would be the categories themselves.
 We will be breaking the categories into increments of 5,000.
 Breaking them down into increaments of $10,000 could give us different results.